Human Trafficking: Know & Go

 Red Window Project is a nonprofit organization dedicated to helping survivors of human trafficking and other forms of brutal exploitation achieve economic self-sufficiency in fulfilling careers.

-Our program in the Philippines provides job readiness and business skills training, career planning and counseling, tutoring, spiritual development, and scholarships for high school, vocational training, and college.
+Our program in the Philippines provides job readiness and business skills training, career planning and counseling, academic tutoring, spiritual development, and scholarships for high school, vocational training, and college.
+We also have a social enterprise "work study" project so those who need to earn income for support while completing our program.

-Essentially, we encourage trafficking survivors to dream big and then we help equip them to make those dreams come true.
+Essentially, we encourage trafficking survivors to dream big and equip them to make those dreams come true.